-There is also a need for improved communication, cooperation and coordination between Government Departments, Local Authorities and other State bodies in relation to the policy and governance of Natura 2000.
+There is also a need for improved communication and cooperation between Government Departments, Local Authorities and other State bodies in relation to the policy and governance of Natura 2000.

-In conjunction with the completion of the formal designation process of the Natura 2000 network in 2020, a communication strategy for the national promotion of the network will be developed by DHLGH.
+In conjunction with the completion of the formal designation process of the Natura 2000 network in 2020, a communication strategy for the national promotion of the network will be developed by DCHG.